+What childbirth education philosophies are taught in New Life Prenatal Classes?
+There are many childbirth education philosophies.
+Some methods are more aimed at women wanting an unmedicated birth( Hypnobirthing, Bradley and Birth Works) and others are aimed at encouraging women to make informed choices about all aspects of birth, including pain medication and medical interventions (Lamaze, ICEA, Birthing from Within).
 New Life Prenatal uses a multi-disciplined approach which incorporates information from several of the above mentioned methods.
 The emphasis is placed on using a broad variety of techniques to teach women how to cope with labour, and teach partners how to best support a labouring woman.
 Also discussed in the prenatal classes are the medical interventions/options in birth, and how to make informed choices.
 Emphasis is on "freedom of choice based on knowledge of alternatives" and your role as an informed patient and parent.

 What if I miss a class (or cannot complete a class) because I give birth early or was sick?
 Refunds (less a $25 administration fee) are given up to two weeks prior to class start date.
 There are no refunds after that point; no exceptions.
 If you miss a class, arrangements may be made to catch you up on the information that was missed Once you begin a class or a series of classes, there is no refund for not completing the class(s).